-David Wagner is a botanist in Eugene teaching moss classes and leading nature walks.
-His 2017 Oregon Nature Calendar is now available at Down to Earth stores in Eugene or online from his web site: fernzenmosses.com.
+David Wagner is a botanist who has worked in Eugene for 40 years.
+He teaches moss classes, leads nature walks and has made the 2018 Oregon Nature Calendar.
+It is available at Down to Earth in Eugene or by contacting him directly at email@example.com.